 Food is just food.

 At FLF, we focus on eating more of the right foods more often.
-Eighty to 90 percent of what we eat is animal protein, plants (vegetables and fruits), healthy fats, legumes, and hypoallergenic grains.
-These whole, nutrient-dense foods - when eaten in the proper amounts - turn down hunger and cravings and give us steady energy.
+Eighty to 90 percent of what we eat is plants (vegetables and fruits), protein, healthy fats, legumes, and hypoallergenic grains.
+These real, whole, nutrient-dense foods - when eaten in the proper amounts - turn down hunger and cravings and give us steady energy.

-COME ON.
-We love our protein shakes and our omelets stuffed with kale and goat cheese as much as the next fit girl, but life without EVER having another cookie or sushi roll or slice of cake?
+We love our protein shakes and our omelets stuffed with kale and goat cheese as much as the next fit girl, but life without ever having another cookie or sushi roll or slice of cake?
 Not worth living if you ask us.

 After all, it's just food.